+Today I introduce a quick-and-easy DIY to make a couch armrest table.
 Winter is made for cuddling on the couch, watching Romantic Comedies under a fluffy blanket and drinking your favourite hot drink.
 As wonderful as drinking hot beverages are, you need to put it down once in a while.
 On my couch, a cup would never stay upright due to the puffy nature of the padding and material, I hated getting up to put it on the table.
 If you know the struggle of laziness then I am here to help you.
-I introduce the DIY couch table rest.

 - Measuring tape

 - Wood – your choice of wood.
-For this project I used chipboard available from Builders Warehouse.
+For this project I used chipboard available from Builders Warehouse or Builders Express.

 - Sand paper